michaelheyman/coinbase-pro-order/terraform/README.md

   - Click "Create Service Account".
   - Give it any name you like and click "Create".
   - For the Role, choose "Project -> Editor", then click "Continue".
+  - Add the "Security Account Admin" role so that it can create service accounts.
   - Skip granting additional users access, and click "Done".

   After you create your service account, download your service account key.